The 4 sleeper races that may decide the Senate majority

 The race is starting to get nasty with new ads approved by Budd hitting Beasley’s for what a narrator says was her ruling as a judge to strike down a law requiring GPS tracking of child predators.

 Beasley’s campaign, however, says the ad mischaracterizes her record.
-Three retired Florida judges and two sheriffs called on Budd to take down his ad, which they called “ugly” and “dishonest.”
+Three retired North Carolina judges and two sheriffs called on Budd to take down his ad, which they called “ugly” and “dishonest.”

 Budd leads Beasley by an average of 2.5 percentage points in recent public polls, according to Real Clear Politics, which compiled the data.